GremlinAviation/GremlinScripts/docs/gremlin/usage.md

 <!-- markdownlint-disable MD041 -->
 ## Usage

-Gremlin Script Tools is an abstraction framework built on MiST.
+Gremlin is an abstraction framework that makes working with DCS in scripts much simpler.
 It doesn't do much on its own, yet, but we're working on adding more!
-Here's how to use what's already working:
+Here's how to use some of what's already working:

 ```lua,editable
 Gremlin:setup()